 Example: A Colorado inmate is scared to get the COVID 19 vaccine.
 When the nurse appears the inmate runs and crouches in a hiding place, which turns out to be a tunnel leading to the outside of the prison.
 Because the inmate did not knowingly try to escape lawful custody, he has a solid defense to attempted escape charges.

-Our DUI and criminal defense lawyers create attorney-client relationships throughout the state of Colorado, including Denver, Greeley, Adams County, and Colorado Springs.
+Our DUI and criminal defense lawyers practice throughout the state of Colorado, including Denver, Greeley, Adams County, and Colorado Springs.
 We offer discount rates and payment plans during the COVID-19 pandemic.

 See our related article, Possession of contraband by a Colorado inmate in the first degree or second degree (CRS 18-8-204.1).